saaemfaridi/psmanager/README.md

 * It can do checks for the password's strength using - **checkPasswordStrength()**
 * It can save passwords securely using - **savePassword()**
 * More features will be added in future

+# Update
+* Fixed Bugs in checkPasswordStrength()
+* Updated method used for generating strong passwords.

 # Installation
 Do ```pip install psmanager``` in your terminal to install the latest version of __**psmanager**__.